HashNotAdam/blog/content/blog/006-cards-against-isolation-setup.md

 math: false
 toc: false
 ---
-Now that Ruby, Postgres, and Node are installed, we can setup a new project.
+Now that Ruby, Postgres, and Yarn are installed, we can setup a new project.

 ## Installing Rails